A1rPun/NoteTaking/README.md

 # Note Taking

-A very basic app to show the possibilities through a workshop
+A very basic app to show the possibilities of web development through a workshop

 # How to install `dist/NoteTaking.apk`